 CVOW Construction Updates

-Installation, commissioning, and testing of CVOW’s two turbines will continue during the summer once the vessel returns to the project site.
+Commissioning and testing of CVOW’s two turbines will continue during the summer once the vessel returns to the project site.
 Meanwhile, a group of smaller ships will oversee final preparations for the power cable – completing its trenching and burial and then connecting it to Dominion Energy’s onshore infrastructure.

 Commercial Offshore Wind Plans

-Along with clean energy, the CVOW project will provide Dominion Energy valuable experience in managing offshore wind resources.
+Along with clean energy, the CVOW pilot project will provide Dominion Energy valuable experience in managing offshore wind resources.
 Specifically, it will provide critical permitting, design, installation, and operational experience as it is the first project to be installed in federal waters under the Bureau of Ocean Energy Management (BOEM) process.

 This will further inform development for large-scale commercial wind deployment in the adjacent Virginia Wind Energy Area leased by Dominion Energy from BOEM.
 It will also help create the expertise and the necessary domestic supply chains that will ultimately lower the costs of offshore wind development.

 In September 2019, we filed an interconnection request with PJM, the regional transmission organization that coordinates the electrical grid in all or parts of 13 states and Washington, D.C., to bring online more than 2,600MW of offshore wind.